-e.
-LESS THAN SIGNIFICANT IMPACT.
-The proposed project does not involve any construction and any future construction projects for new housing units would tie into existing sewers or existing septic systems or onsite wastewater treatment systems, avoiding the need for new or additional septic tanks or alternative wastewater disposal systems.
+- e.
+No Impact.
+The proposed project does not involve any construction.
+Any future construction projects for new housing units in the City would tie into existing sewers or existing septic systems or onsite wastewater treatment systems, avoiding the need for new or additional septic tanks or alternative wastewater disposal systems.
 Any existing septic systems would be removed in the future during the first phase of any future project.
-Therefore, no impacts would occur.

-f.
-LESS THAN SIGNIFICANT IMPACT.
+As the project is a planning, policy and regulatory document update and does not involve construction or land development, no impacts would occur. - f.
+No Impact.
 The probability of discovering paleontological resources depends on the geologic formation being excavated, and the depth and volume of the excavation.
 Sedimentary rocks, such as those found in coastal areas, usually contain fossils.
 Granite rocks, such as those found in inland areas, generally will not contain fossils.
-While the project would not result in direct housing construction, it would facilitate and provide a policy framework for future housing development throughout the City.
-Therefore, there is a likelihood that earthwork activities associated with future housing development facilitated by the HEU would encounter a paleontological resource.
+While the project would not result in direct housing construction, it would facilitate and provide a planning, policy and regulatory framework for future housing development throughout the City.
+Therefore, there is a likelihood that earthwork activities associated with future housing development facilitated by the HEU could encounter a paleontological resource.
 Direct impacts to paleontological resources could occur when earthwork activities (e.g., grading) cut into sensitive paleontological areas, thereby directly damaging the resource, or exposing paleontological resources to potential indirect impacts (e.g., surficial erosion, uncontrolled specimen collection).

-All future housing development facilitated by the HEU would be subject to environmental review under CEQA, the City's development review process, and required to demonstrate consistency with General Plan policies protecting paleontological resources.
+All future housing development facilitated by the project would be subject to environmental review under CEOA, the City's development review process, and required to demonstrate consistency with General Plan policies protecting paleontological resources.
 General Plan Conservation Element Policy requires that sites proposed for future development are to be evaluated by certified archaeologists and/or paleontologists in accordance with CEQA.
 The General Plan Policy as well as City's development review process may require additional studies if paleontological resources are suspected to be impacted by future development on future candidate housing sites.
-Compliance with the established regulatory framework would ensure potential impacts from future housing development concerning the destruction of a unique paleontological resource or unique geologic feature would be less than significant.
+Compliance with the established regulatory framework would ensure potential impacts from future housing development concerning the destruction of a unique paleontological resource or unique geologic feature are avoided or mitigated.

-Per the General Plan EIR, for any future construction projects that implement the HEU, monitoring during construction grading or trenching would be required for any projects that propose to excavate to a depth or

-10 feet or more, or that propose a total cut amount of 1,000 cubic yards or more.
+Per the General Plan EIR, for any future construction projects that implement the project, monitoring during construction grading or trenching would be required for any projects that propose to excavate to a depth or 10 feet or more, or that propose a total cut amount of 1,000 cubic yards or more.
 In these instances, a project applicant would be required to provide written proof that a qualified paleontologist has been retained to observe all earth-disturbing activities.
 All fossil materials recovered during monitoring would be required to be cleaned, identified, cataloged, and analyzed in accordance with standard professional practices.
 The results of the field work and laboratory analysis shall be submitted in a technical report and the entire collection transferred to an approved fossil curation facility.
-With these measures in place impacts to paleontological resources would be less than significant.
+With these measures in place, any future potential impacts to paleontological resources would be addressed.
+As the project is a planning, policy and regulatory document update and does not involve construction or land development, no impacts to paleontological resources would occur.

 None are applicable to the project.
-However, the list below contains the standard Mitigation Measures included in the City's Draft Local CEQA Guidelines and/or General Plan Update Program EIR that are applicable to all future ground disturbing land development projects in the City.
+However, the list below contains the standard Mitigation Measures included in the City's Draft Local CEOA Guidelines and/or General Plan Update Program EIR that are applicable to all future ground disturbing land development projects in the City.